thegetty/inventories-and-surveys/content/part-i/chapter-3.md

 ### Are Controlled Vocabularies Needed for the Inventory? {#controlled-vocabularies}

-As discussed in the [Controlled Vocabularies sidebar](/part-i/chapter-2/#sidebar-1) in chapter 2, if some data fields within an inventory database are to have drop-down values, an important related task is to define specific vocabularies for each field, as appropriate for a given jurisdiction.
+As discussed in the [Controlled Vocabularies sidebar](/part-i/chapter-2/#sidebar-2) in chapter 2, if some data fields within an inventory database are to have drop-down values, an important related task is to define specific vocabularies for each field, as appropriate for a given jurisdiction.
 This effort may entail defining, for example, valid cultural periods, architectural styles, site or building types, categories of heritage designation, and so forth.
 Certain vocabularies function best when organized in hierarchies, such as the Neolithic period being a subtype of the Prehistoric period, or mineral extraction sites and furnaces being subtypes of industrial sites.

 The task of defining controlled vocabularies may require the involvement of a group of professionals with expertise in the range of topics covered, as well as familiarity with knowledge-organization practices.
 An organization may also wish to identify specific staff that will have ongoing responsibility for the management of controlled vocabularies, and perhaps also a standing reference group to consult as questions or issues arise.
 See [Controlled Vocabularies](#controlled-vocabularies-in-sidebar) in the sidebar for several resources on this topic.

-{% accordion '## Resources' 'sidebar' %}
+{% accordion '## Resources' 'sidebar-1' %}

 The resources listed below are particularly useful references, standards, and examples of practice related to the topics covered in part I.